th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Item-Management.md

 ## `SetItemNonEquippable(oItem, bNonEquippable)` - Routine 266

 - `266.
 SetItemNonEquippable`
-- Flag the specified item as being non-equippable or not.
+- [flag](GFF-File-Format#data-types) the specified item as being non-equippable or not.
 Set bNonEquippable
 - to TRUE to prevent this item from being equipped, and FALSE to allow
 - the normal equipping checks to determine if the item can be equipped.
 - NOTE: This will do nothing if the object passed in is not an item.
 Items that
-- are already equipped when this is called will not automatically be
+- [ARE](GFF-File-Format#are-area) already equipped when this is called will not automatically be

 - `oItem`: object
 - `bNonEquippable`: int